-The e-Light status changes when you turn on the optional Rungu E-Light.
-To turn on the Rungu E-Light headlight, press and hold the Rungu E-light toggle on the keypad for one to two seconds.
+The e-Light status changes when you turn on the integrated headlight.
+To turn on the integrated headlight, press and hold the Rungu E-light toggle on the keypad for one to two seconds.
 When you turn on the headlight, an image of the headlight appears at the top of the display and the screen dims for night-time riding.
 You can also set the light to turn on automatically in low-light situations by changing the AL Sensitivity option in the display settings described below.
 To turn the headlight off, press and hold the Rungu E-light toggle on the keypad again for one to two seconds.